amsanoop/Readme-test/README.md

 - [If Conditions](https://github.com/amsanoop/Readme-test/blob/main/Examples/if_condition.abt) A demonstration of handling if conditions
 - [List Sample](https://github.com/amsanoop/Readme-test/blob/main/Examples/list_sample.abt) A very simple example which loop through an existing list

+Please download the sample files with .abt extension and open them directly in Ai-Bots Studio**

 ## Support